Oceana PARC Retirement Residence

 Parapets occur at the perimeters of levels two and three in the auxiliary building and at the roof level of the main tower for a combined 1,100 linear feet (335 m), so thermal bridging needed to be avoided.

-The conventional method to reduce heat loss through parapets is to wrap them with an insulation barrier.
+The conventional method to reduce thermal bridging through parapets is to wrap them with an insulation barrier.
 However, wrappings are prone to damage and water penetration, particularly where railings, covers or fasteners pierce the insulation, requiring repair and maintenance.

 Whereas parapets wrapped with insulation barriers remain part of the heated building mass, parapets insulated and supported by structural thermal breaks sit outside of the heated building envelope above roof slab, retaining heat energy more efficiently, while supporting loads equivalent to monolithic parapet structures.